risakatelynt/StudyBuddy/README.md

 # Course Review App

-This repository contains a Course Review application where users can share and review courses they have learned using Angular, Django, Bootstrap, jQuery, HTML, and CSS.
+This repository contains a Course Review application where users can share and review courses they have learned.

 ![image](https://github.com/risakatelynt/studybuddy/assets/124533180/bae82320-3106-49fa-84f2-cdcd6434995f)